wabkur/alx-higher_level_programming/0x0A-python-inheritance/README.md

-class BaseGeometry based on 5-base_geometry.py
+class Rectangle that inherits from BaseGeometry 7-base_geometry.py